dilmaheu/dilmahtea.me/docs/guides/typescript.md

 - [ ] Write fully typed code inside the stores and utilities.
 - [ ] Achieve 0 (non false positive) errors after running `pnpm check`.

+## `window.d.ts`

+We have a TypeScript declaration file in our project root that extends the global `Window` interface.
+Types for all the extended window property are defined in this file.
+Whenever you define a new property in the `window` object, or update the type of an existing property, update this file to reflect the changes.

 ## Import Aliases

 We use import aliases to import files from different directories to keep the imports simple.
 The aliases are defined in the `tsconfig.json` file in the `compilerOptions.paths` property.
 The preceeding part of every import path must be aliased.